siyandaV-0/linux-gpu-python-env/README.md

 <li> Follow instructions to install <a href="#cuDNN_install"> cuDNN</a> as above.

+- Note: You have to follow tar file installation so that your library (libcudnn*) <br> files dont conflict with library files for the main cuda you have installed.
+- The tar file installation will allow you to save your library files in the <br>respective cuda version variation folders outside of the main cuda folder(`/usr/lib/`).
 - Link cuDNN <a href="#sym_link">library files</a>

 <li> Reinstall <a href="#nvidia_driver">The Latest Nvidia drivers</a> (Incase this earlier version of CUDA downgrades them)